 And of course, the dog wants to leave with the owner.
 So, he solves this problem by waiting patiently by the door and asking politely.

-These are just some of the many great stories of why Bernese Mountain dogs have such high adaptive intelligence.
-There’s a reason why they’re called “nanny dogs.”
+This is just one of the many great stories of why Bernese Mountain dogs have high adaptive intelligence.
+Plus, it’s why Berners have become popular “nanny dogs.”
+After all, it takes a smart dog to handle and tolerate the roughness of kids.

 Smart Toys for Smart Berners